At the Polls, the Vote’s in Your Court

 • Red Checkmark

-Within two years after appointment, newly appointed judges go on the general election ballot for the first time
+Within three years after appointment, newly appointed judges go on the general election ballot for the first time.

 • Red Checkmark